bc-mkatz/slate-1/source/includes/_api_2_quick_starts.md

 # <span class="jumptarget" id="apiquickstart"> API/Apps First Steps </span>

-The following sections list initial steps for two different app-development scenarios:
+The following sections list initial steps for two different development scenarios:

 * Developing private apps for a particular BigCommerce store: You can follow the [Apps Quick Start](#apicred) procedure, which has no administrative requirements.